 aircraft after take-off) and valid return ticket.

-currently free from any tropical diseases and no vaccinations certificates are
+is currently free from any tropical diseases and no vaccinations

-protection is not required.
-However it is the client's responsibility to consult
+Malaria protection is not required.
+However it is the client's

 advise you to take with you adequate sun cream protection and